 Copy permalink to share

 Asplenium rhizophyllum Linnaeus.
-Walking Fern.
-Phen: May-Oct.
-Hab: Moist outcrops of calcareous sedimentary, calcareous metamorphic, or mafic metamorphic rocks, such as limestone, dolostone, calcareous siltstone, amphibolite, mostly at low to moderate elevations, rarely to 1500 m or higher.
-Dist: S. QC, ON and se.
+Common name: Walking Fern.
+Phenology: May-Oct.
+Habitat: Moist outcrops of calcareous sedimentary, calcareous metamorphic, or mafic metamorphic rocks, such as limestone, dolostone, calcareous siltstone, amphibolite, mostly at low to moderate elevations, rarely to 1500 m or higher.
+Distribution: S. QC, ON and se.
 MN south to c.
-GA, AL, MS, AR, OK, and IA.
+GA, AL, MS, AR, OK, TX (likely Comal or Dallas counties, historical; Singhurst & Tyrrell 2023), and IA.

 Origin/Endemic status: Native